uva/prog-betagamma/reference/style-guide/10 Style Guide.md

     print(get_name(my_mail))

 In the first two examples, the function contains a reference to the variable `my_mail` that is defined _outside_ of the function.
 This means that the output of the function depends on the value of that variable, which is not the input of the function.
-The second might look better but is actually worse: The functions has an input parameter `mail`, but that parameter is not used in the function.
+The second might look better but is actually worse: The function has an input parameter `mail`, but that parameter is not used inside of that function.

 The last example shows the correct implementation of this function.
 It contains no reference to the variables outside the function (`my_mail`), but instead refers to the input parameter (`mail`).